 “Plan of the augmentations agreed between me & Mr. Monery—exhibited the 1st June 1784”.
 Archives départementales de Vaucluse,2 E Titres de famille 86, “Maison de Chateaubrun / 1784–1788”.

-Thanks to Macintosh’s plans of the building, such as the one above, I have a fairly good sense of what it looked like, but where, precisely, it was has always been something of a mystery.
-Macintosh’s letters from the period are generally addressed to and from “Chateau Brun”, which I had taken to be the name of the building, but in one document it is referred to as “Mas des Cannes”.
-A clue in a twentieth-century cadastral register indicates, however, that Chateau Brun was a neighbourhood or place name—a quartier or lieux—in the district of Montfavet and that the farmhouse itself was called Mas des Cannes.
+Thanks to Macintosh’s plans of the building, such as the one above, I have a fairly good sense of what it looked like internally, but where, precisely, it was has always been something of a mystery.
+Macintosh’s letters from the period are generally addressed to and from “Chateau Brun” or “Chateaubrun”, but in some documents the property is referred to as “Mas des Cannes”.
+The Napoleonic cadastre makes things clear, showing the chateau (where Macintosh lived) and the neighbouring farmhouse, the Mas des Cannes.
+Sadly, both buildings were razed during the 1930s to make way for the construction of the Avignon-Caumont aerodrome.

 79 days of writing visualised; or, the beginnings of a very long first draft.